ix-ax/AXOpen/src/data/docs/AxoDataPersistentExchange.md

 At this point, we have everything ready in the PLC.

-An instance of Persistent Manager requires additional parameters for initialization.
+An instance of the Persistent Manager requires additional parameters for initialization.
 It needs to set up a repository where the data will be saved.
-The next parameter is the root object of the PLC tree, from which it starts collecting persistent variables.
+The next parameter is the root object of the PLC tree from which it begins collecting persistent variables.

 [!code-csharp[](../app/ix-blazor/librarytemplate.blazor/Program.cs?name=SetUpAxoDataPersistentExchange)]